W3 Wine School

 Graciano

-Graciano is a red wine grape that is grown primarily in Rioja.
+Graciano is a red wine grape that is grown primarily in the warmer areas of Rioja.

 Graciano Aromas